 As you’d imagine from the name, these are intended to help you sleep.
 You take four tablets one hour before going to sleep.
 Each pill contains valerian root extract 96 mg, so you can take less than four if you prefer.

 Rather than having the option to take less if needed, Kalms One-A-Night is a single pill at a stronger dosage of valerian extract 385 mg.

-Another bonus of it being sugar coated is not getting the strong valerian taste like you do with similar products, like Nytol herbal.
+Another bonus of it being sugar-coated is not getting the strong valerian taste as you do with similar products, like Nytol Herbal.